The energy consumption timebomb

-One of the main aims the Passivhaus standard is to create a comfortable internal living temperature.
+One of the main aims of the Passivhaus standard is to create a comfortable internal living temperature.
 This consistent atmosphere is achieved using a mechanical ventilator and heat exchanger which recirculates the air and recovers heat from it.
-In a conventional house, the biggest cause of heat loss is through ventilation.
+In a conventional house, the biggest cause of heat loss is ventilation.
 A Passivhaus ventilation system decreases this heat loss by 80%, while at the same time eliminating the problems caused by damp and mould.

 What are the benefits of living in a Passivhaus?

 Dramatically lower energy bills.
 Passivhaus buildings do not use traditional heating systems or require fireplaces.
-To achieve a Passivhaus certification, a building must consume less than 15kWh/m2 of electricity per year.
+To achieve Passivhaus certification, a building must consume less than 15kWh/m2 of electricity per year.
 A typical semi-detached house in the UK consumes 17 times this amount.

 Improved indoor air quality.
 The highly efficient Passivhaus ventilation system manages humidity levels by balancing rooms with high air moisture content, such as kitchens and bathrooms, with other areas such as living rooms and bedrooms.
 The system also introduces fresh air from outside which is filtered, removing dust and allergens.